 How do solar batteries work?

-Before we begin our analysis, lets recap on how a solar battery works.
+Before we begin our analysis, let’s recap on how a solar battery works.
 Solar panels generate power during the day when the sun is shining.
-This power is used first to supply energy to the any needs of the home and surplus energy is then typically exported back into the grid.
-Some energy retailers offer a ‘feed in tariff’ to buy energy back off the customer.
+This power is used first to supply energy to any needs of the home and surplus energy is then typically exported back into the grid.
+Some energy retailers offer a ‘feed-in tariff’ to buy energy back from the customer.

 As an alternative to exported energy back into the grid, the surplus power can be used to charge a battery.
 The home battery storage system can then be discharged in the evening to reduce the amount of power the homeowner needs to buy from the grid.

 Solar power batteries store energy in DC.
 Batteries can be connected via DC cables to a hybrid solar inverter.
 Some batteries come with their own inverter built in (e.g. the Tesla Powerwall) and can therefore simply be connected to the main switchboard like any other AC appliance.
 Read more on AC and DC connections for solar battery storage.

 How do you benefit from a solar battery?

 There are several ways in which a homeowner can benefit from connecting a solar battery to their solar panel system.

 Saving on energy bills by reducing the amount of power you buy from the grid

 The obvious one is the financial benefit of reducing the amount of power that you need to buy off the grid.

 A typical residential solar system without a battery will cover about 30%-50% of household power consumption.
 With a solar battery, this can be increased to 80%, 90% or potentially even 100% of household power consumption.